RedHatQE/valid/README.md

 Requirements
 ------------
-python-paramiko and python-rpyc are required.
+python-paramiko, python-rpyc, and python-boto are required.

 Server mode
 -----------